pytorch/ort/Readme.md

 ## Verify your installation

-Once you have created your environment, using Python, execute the following steps to validate that your installation is correct.
+Once you have created your environment, execute the following steps to validate that your installation is correct.

 1. Clone this repo